California Program Coordinator

 - Self-starter, with ability to collaborate and build strong rapport with team members both in-person and remotely

-- Previous experience leading and coaching groups of volunteers
+- Previous experience leading and mentoring groups of volunteers

-- Skilled at developing and managing relationships across varied stakeholders, including service members, service site partners, and school administrators
+- Skilled at developing and maintaining relationships across varied school and community partners

 - Ability to plan and facilitate high quality trainings and other professional learning experiences

-- Effective verbal and written communication skills, with strong interpersonal acumen
+- Effective verbal and written communication skills, with strong emotional intelligence

 - Comfort and competence in working with people from a diversity of backgrounds